napulen/napulen.github.io-code/content/docs/mumt618.md

 A_2 = a_0 - a_1 c = a_2 c^2
 $$

+After plugging the coefficients into the discrete-time transfer function, we should be able to implement the resulting transfer function as a digital filter.

 ## Implementation of the Transistor Booster Stage
+Using the steps described above, I now describe the implementation of the `Transistor Booster Stage` part of the model.

-The first step is putting the continuous-time transfer function in the right form
+The first step would be to put the given continuous-time transfer function in the form of the bilinear transform template
 $$
 H(s) = \frac{s^2}{s^2 + (\omega_1 + \omega_2)s + \omega_1 \omega_2}
 $$
-From here, we can get the continuous-time coefficients
+From here, the continuous-time coefficients can be easily extracted
 $$
 b_2 = 1
 $$